-Born of Russian Jewish and African-American descent in Brooklyn, NY, Monifa Brown's (formerly Monifa Carson - now happily married and the proud mother of a wonderful Bebop loving toddler!) affinity for music began at an early age.
-Brown's parents are avid jazz fans who shepherded her throughout the New York jazz scene as a youngster, introducing her to music that would become her passion.
-She says, "I am blessed that my parents are hip and were driven to expose me to the arts and jazz in particular.
+Born of Russian Jewish and African-American descent in Brooklyn, NY, Monifa Brown's (formerly Carson now happily married and the proud mother of a wonderful son – who can be heard in some of Brown’s WBGO show promos) affinity for music began at an early age.
+"I am blessed that my parents were determined to expose me to the arts and jazz in particular.
 They would take me with them everywhere.
 But I think the first time an irrepressible mark was made was when they took me to hear Miles Davis.
 His presence and sound were mesmerizing.
-Miles was like magic and I was instantly hooked."
+Miles was magical and I was instantly hooked."

 A graduate of Temple University, Brown earned a degree in Music Therapy with a concentration in classical voice.
 It was at Temple, where Brown fell in love with radio and launched her radio career at WRTI - Temple University's Public Radio Station.
 She went on to became the host of the station's highest rated show, "Turn on the Quiet."
 Her resume includes a stint as a host on SiriusXM’s “Pure Jazz Channel,” and as a reporter on a BET program that was once by Herbie Hancock called “The Future Wave.”
 Brown has also worked for jazz impresario George Wein and his Festival Productions.